RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ```

-Since `Arg` as defined above can only represent a `String` and doesn't have a value inside
+Since `Arg`, as defined above, only represents a name and doesn't have a value
-until the execution phase parser needs to use other data types to represent remaining
+until the execution phase, the parser needs to use other data types to represent remaining
 operations.
-A unified way to perform the same set of operations on different data types is by
+In Rust, `trait`s are used to describe the same set of operations for different data types.
-using a trait:

 ```rust
 struct Arg(&'static str);